MHaringa/insurancerating/docs/reference/allocate_excess_loss.md

 workflow.
-It starts from a deterministic excess amount, usually `excess_claim_amount` produced by [`calculate_excess_loss()`](https://mharinga.github.io/insurancerating/reference/calculate_excess_loss.md), and converts it into an excess loading per row.
+It starts from a deterministic excess amount, usually `excess_claim_amount` produced by [`calculate_excess_loss()`](https://mharinga.github.io/insurancerating/reference/calculate_excess_loss.md), and converts it into two row-level quantities: `allocated_excess_loss`, the allocated excess burden in absolute monetary terms, and `allocated_loading`, the excess loading per unit of `weight`.

 `pooling` controls how much excess risk is shared between groups: